internetofwater/docs.geoconnex.us/docs/access/examples/overview.md

 </TabItem>
 </Tabs>

-### Other useful resources
+### Useful resources for Geoconnex queries

+The Geoconnex reference feature server implements the OGC API - Features specification, and its full API documentation is available [here](https://reference.geoconnex.us/openapi) for those who wish to explore its capabilities further than what is demonstrated in these examples.

-Although we do not use it in these examples, [HyRiver](https://docs.hyriver.io/) provides a wrapper over the Geoconnex reference feature server and allows for queries by spatial areas, by ID, and using CQL filters.
+Although we do not use them in these examples, there are additional client libraries that provide wrappers over the Geoconnex reference feature server API for easier querying.
+- [HyRiver](https://docs.hyriver.io/) provides a Python client library and allows for queries by spatial areas, by ID, and using CQL filters.
 Documentation for using HyRiver with Geoconnex can be found [here](https://docs.hyriver.io/examples/notebooks/geoconnex.html).
+- [nhdplusTools](https://doi-usgs.github.io/nhdplusTools/index.html) is an R package for accessing and working with the NHDPlus and other US hydrographic data.
+It contains helper functions for working with Geoconnex.
+    - [get_geoconnex_reference()](https://doi-usgs.github.io/nhdplusTools/reference/get_geoconnex_reference.html) queries the geoconnex reference feature server for features of interest.
+    - [discover_geoconnex_reference()](https://doi-usgs.github.io/nhdplusTools/reference/get_geoconnex_reference.html) queries the geoconnex.us reference feature server for available layers and attributes.